astropy/astropy/docs/models/new.rst

 should inherit from `~astropy.models.core.ParametricModel`, if not it should subclass `~astropy.models.core.Model`.
-If the model takes parameters, their names are stored in a list as a class attribute named `~astropy.models.core.Model.parnames`.
+If the model takes parameters, their names are stored in a list as a class attribute named `~astropy.models.core.Model.param_names`.
 Pass the list of parameter names and the number of parameter sets to the base class.
 Note, that if the method which evaluates the model cannot work with multiple parameter sets, `~astropy.models.core.Model.paramdim` should not be given